RTEMS/rtems-docs/eng/req/items.rst

 generic-attributes
     The attribute value shall be a
     :ref:`SpecTypeSpecificationGenericAttributes`.
-It shall be the
+It shall specify the generic
-    specification of the generic attributes of the attribute set.
+    attributes of the attribute set.

 mandatory-attributes
     The attribute value shall be a
     :ref:`SpecTypeSpecificationMandatoryAttributes`.
-It shall be the set of mandatory attributes of the attribute set.
+It shall specify the
+    mandatory attributes of the attribute set.

 This type is used by the following types: